Tsilispyr/DevOps-Pets-Frontend-Backend/README.md

 ## Overview

 F-B-END is a comprehensive pet adoption management system consisting of a Spring Boot backend API and a Vue.js frontend application.
-The project includes complete CI/CD pipeline automation using Jenkins and Kubernetes deployment.
+The project includes complete CI/CD pipeline automation using Jenkins and Kubernetes deployment with automatic ingress setup and port forwarding.

 ## Project Structure